-If you are going to be in worship, here or elsewhere, this Sunday, wear something red as we celebrate the coming of the Spirit.
-May God continue to bless us. empower us, and guide us for the joys and challenges of the journey ahead.
+If you are going to be in worship, here or elsewhere, this Sunday, wear something red as we celebrate the coming of the Spirit. (and St. Andrew's faithful - remember our important congregational meeting following 9:30 Worship) May God continue to bless us. empower us, and guide us for the joys and challenges of the journey ahead.

 Holy Spirit, come upon us.
 Breathe new life into us.
 Help us to share this new life in what we do and say.
 You are our Creator.
 Help us to be creative.
 You inspire us.
 Help us to inspire others.
 Help us to build up rather than to break down.
 Help us to be renewed and refreshed when we are torn down and tired.
 Call us by your Spirit into the way of New Life, through the gift of your Son, Jesus Christ, our Lord.
 Amen.